mswjs/msw/README.md

 ### How does it work?

 In-browser usage is what sets Mock Service Worker apart from other tools.
-Utilizing the [Service Worker API](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API), which can intercept requests for the purpose of caching, Mock Service Worker responds to captured requests with your mock definition on the network level.
+Utilizing the [Service Worker API](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API), which can intercept requests for the purpose of caching, Mock Service Worker responds to intercepted requests with your mock definition on the network level.
 This way your application knows nothing about the mocking.

 **Take a look at this quick presentation on how Mock Service Worker functions in a browser:**